vranystepan/personal-site/content/about.md

 team and this is how I got to Hewlett Packard Enterprise.

 In total, I spent in this factory for almost eight years.
 And I really don't regret it.
-This is a key part of my work attitude, I'm problem solver and I could not become this person without such experience.
+This is a key part of my work attitude, **I'm problem solver and I could not become this person without such experience.**

+---

+As I wanted to know all the stuff I was working with even from the administrator point of view, I've decided to move to a different company to the System Administrator role.

+It was really legacy environment, everyone was really stressed and on-call shifts were a nightmare.
+Furthermore, I felt an absolute disconnect from the customer and the development cycle so after a short time period I've resigned and moved to the next job role with name "DevOps Engineer."

+---